 Whether you have a transmission axle seal leak or a rear differential axle seal leak, we’ll explain the possible causes, outline the most prevalent symptoms, and walk you through how to track and fix the oil leak.
-But first, let’s see what axle seal does.
+But first, let’s see what an axle seal does.

-Axle seal Explained
+Axle seal explained

 Car manufacturers use axle seals on several drivetrain applications.
-For example, cars, trucks, SUVs, Sudan, and coupes have axle seals on their drivetrain.
+For example, cars, trucks, SUVs, sedans, and coupes have axle seals on their drivetrain.
 This seal performs two primary functions.
 The first function is to keep the transmission and axle oil where they should be.

 The second function is preventing dirt and other contaminants from entering the diff and tranny.
 If foreign objects or contaminants get into the diff or tranny, it’ll cause accelerated wear or damage to planetary and other delicate gears in the system.